Crossoufire/A-star/README.md

-# A* star algorithm
+# A* algorithm
-A* star made in python - for fun - using matplotlib events
+A* algorithm made in python using matplotlib events - for fun :).